nextui-org/nextui-cli/README.md

 # NextUI CLI

-A CLI tool that unlocks seamless NextUI integration.

-It provides a set of commands to help you easily manage your NextUI project.
+The CLI offers a comprehensive suite of commands to initialize, manage, and improve your NextUI projects.
+It enables you to `add`, `remove`, or `upgrade` individual components, assess the health of your project, and more.

 ## Quick Start